-The Youth Justice Clinic (YJC) is either a full-year or fall-semester-only, three-credit, graded clinic in which third-year law students represent children and young adults in delinquency and district courts; middle-school and high-school students facing disciplinary proceedings in their schools; young adults seeking to expunge their records; and sixteen- and seventeen-year olds seeking legal emancipation.
+The Youth Justice Clinic (YJC) is a spring only, three-credit, graded clinic in which third-year law students represent children and young adults in delinquency and district courts; middle-school and high-school students facing disciplinary proceedings in their schools; young adults seeking to expunge their records; and sixteen- and seventeen-year olds seeking legal emancipation.
 Students work in Durham, Orange, and Wake counties.

 how the clinic works

 YJC clients are assigned to individual students, who work with a partner and meet regularly with a faculty supervisor.
 While the supervisor offers advice and feedback, the students are responsible for devising and carrying out the strategy for the case.
 Students research legal theories and defenses, prepare and update case plans, draft motions and legal memoranda, and prepare witness examinations and argument for evidentiary hearings.
 Students also conduct pre-trial and pre-sentencing investigations in which they interview state and defense witnesses.
 Students maintain regular contact with their clients, advising and counseling them at each stage.
 Students appear in court and administrative hearings frequently and handle all aspects of the case, including oral arguments on issues including detention, probable cause, motions, trial and sentencing.
 Students regularly negotiate with prosecutors, school attorneys, and other court personnel on behalf of their clients.

 pre- & co-requisites, registration, & requirements